 - Ask your friends with computers who they use and what their experience has been.

-- Go to a local computer store – ideally also a local store, not a chain – that does not provide service themselves, and ask to whom they refer people.
+- Go to a local computer store — ideally also a local store, not a chain — that does not provide service themselves, and ask who they recommend.

-What you may find is that some of those free resources might be enough to help you right then and there, without going any further.
-For example, my local senior center has a computer lab with specific hours during which volunteers are ready and willing to help anyone – not just members, and not just seniors – with their computer problems.
+What you may find is that some of those free resources might be enough to help you right then and there.
+For example, my local senior center has a computer lab with specific hours during which volunteers are ready and willing to help anyone — not just members, and not just seniors — with their computer problems.
 If they can’t help, they’ll have recommendations of where to go locally for your next steps.

 Looking online for local help

-Instead, I’d look into services like Yelp, Angie’s List, or their equivalent.
-What’s important here are the service ratings provided by other users.
+Instead, look into services like Yelp or its equivalent (though be sure to watch out for “sponsored results”, which are nothing more than ads).
+What’s important here is the service ratings provided by other users.
 This approach isn’t perfect by any means, but it can provide a lot of valuable data you can review to make a more informed choice, particularly if you’re in a hurry.
 While this doesn’t guarantee success, I see it as a way to stack the odds in your favor.

 Use generic searches only as a last resort, and with a healthy dose of skepticism.
-If you can, vet what you find against the recommendations and experiences of others who’ve used the service you’re considering.
+If you can, vet what you find against the recommendations and experiences of others who have used the service you’re considering.

-Speaking of odds, computer services offered by the larger chains – both specific computer support chains, as well as office supply and related stores – seem to be a coin toss.
+Speaking of odds, computer services offered by the larger chains — computer-support chains as well as office supply and related stores — seem to be a coin toss.
 Some are excellent and aboveboard; others, not so much.
-There are periodic allegations that the big chains are more about charging you for things you don’t need, rather than actually helping you solve the issues you may or may not have.
+There are periodic allegations that the big chains are more about charging you for things you don’t need than helping you solve the issues you have.

-Since the quality varies so dramatically, all I can recommend, if the chains are something that you want to consider, is that you go back to step one and look for local advice.
-Ask local folks who’ve used that chain store for computer-related issues what their experience was like.
+Since the quality varies so dramatically, if the chains are something you want to consider, I suggest you go back to step one and look for local advice.
+Ask local folks who’ve used that chain store for computer-related issues what their experience was.
 Were they treated well, and did they feel they received good value?

 What I do

-Personally, I’m in a unique position.
+I’m in a different position.
 I rarely need the type of help I’m talking about here.
-When I do have issues, I typically deal directly with whomever I got the computer from – these days, Apple or Dell.
+When I do have issues, I typically deal directly with whomever I got the computer from — these days, Apple, Dell, or Puget Systems.
 Naturally, that’s not “local” support at all.

 This article exists because someone local asked me the question, and to be blunt, I had no answer.
-I have no specific recommendation for a good local computer service and repair resource, and that frustrated me.
-Not that they don’t exist here; I’m certain they do.
-It’s just I have no one to point people to.
-When it came down to it, I relied on Yelp and Angie’s List to at least come up with some semi-qualified recommendations.
+Even updating this article several years later, that hasn’t changed.
+I have no specific recommendation for a good local computer service and repair resource, and that frustrates me.
+It’s not that they don’t exist here; I’m certain they do.
+It’s just that I have no one to point people to.
+When it came down to helping a friend, I relied on Yelp to at least come up with some semi-qualified recommendations.